JoshuaJoppie/PublicBookmarklets/other/SwapGoogleProfile/readme.md

-# Swap Google Profiles
+# Swap Google Profiles (within current Webpage)
-This is an inject used for swapping between logged-in google accounts.
+This is an inject used for swapping between logged-in google accounts within the page currently being visted.

 Click the button, and watch it cycle through the current profiles that are logged in.